AMONG THE HEADHUNTERS OF LAIPUNUK (內本鹿) – THE LAST REFUGE OF THE TAIWAN ABORIGINES

 Within a few months of arriving, I was lucky enough to meet filmmaker Tommie Williamson who invited me to Taidong on the southeastern coast of the island to participate in an oral ethnography project.
 The work centered around a special group of Bunun language speakers, one of Taiwan's 16 indigenous cultures.

 This project formed part of my post-graduate studies at NCCU, and in 2006, I received my Master's Degree in Taiwan Studies.
-For more information on this program see the link at the Department of Asia-Pacific Studies.
+For more information on this program follow the links here for College of Social Sciences, and Department of Asia-Pacific Studies.

 The research focused on Bunun family members who were born in or near a remote high-mountain jungle valley in southern Taiwan called Laipunuk (內本鹿).